Design Multiloop Control System

 For this example, close the Bode Editor for LoopTransfer_C1 and Root Locus Editor for LoopTransfer_C2 plots.

 Since the inner loop is tuned first, configure the plots to view just the inner-loop Bode editor plot.
-On the View tab, click Single, and click Bode Editor for LoopTransfer_C2.
+To the side of the plot tab, click arrow and select Tile All, then click Single.

 To isolate the inner loop from the rest of the control system architecture,